Kalamojo/PKM_System/🧪Academic/Processed/Reading Wikipedia to Answer Open-Domain Questions.md

 If the retriever mistakenly filters out articles that actually contained information relevant to the question, then the Document Reader immediately has no hope of answering a user's question.

 With that being said, the Document Retriever is practically essential for reducing the workload of the Document Reader.
-Rather than combing through the nearly 7 million articles (as of April 2024), looking at every single paragraph and every token, a low-computation
+Rather than combing through the nearly 7 million articles (as of April 2024), looking at every single paragraph and every token, a single low-computation calculation can be performed to rank documents by relevance, and then filter to the needs of the system.

 ## References
 1. [[@danqichenReadingWikipediaAnswer2017]]